jodersky/infra/README.md

 bootstrapping steps need to be performed manually:

 0. Create accounts for the various providers specified in the terraform configuration.

 1. Provision a storage space for the terraform state file.

 2. Install dependencies for this project:
-   - make
-   - debhelper
-   - debuild
+   - pass
    - terraform
-   - pass
+   See notes in `packages/` for additional dependencies.

 ### Apply